usepaladin/event-discovery-database/README.md

 ### Altering Database Configurations

 - Change monitoring on MySQL utilizes the MySQL binary log.
 To enable this, the following steps must be taken:
     - Ensure that the MySQL server is configured to use binary logging.
-There are numerous ways of doing this dependent on your platform (ie. Local deployment v Cloud hosted)
+There are numerous ways of doing this, depending on your platform (i.e., local deployment vs. cloud hosted)

 - You can determine if binary logging is enabled by running the following command: